win-t/gorundir/README.md

 # What is this?

-simple utility to `go run` some your package when you are outside the module directory
+simple utility to `go run` your package when you are outside the module directory

 # Example